cltl/ma-communicative-robots/README.md

 This year's branch is `2021`, which is the default branch of this repo.
 If you want to see others years, take a look at the other branches.

+## Prerequisites

+1. python 3.7 or higher.
+Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
+1. `pip install -r requirements.txt`

 ## Projects

 Students team up with the teachers.
 The individual projects can be found at `./projects/` .